 - 1 me, who loves to play piano and control everything so it appears seamless

 Photo of behind the scenes

 What is the cost/length of time?

 In terms of the length of time, it’s 60-75 minutes.
 Why 60-75 minutes?
 It takes around that time to go through all the different stages of the event.
-75 minutes is the maximum time – unless the group is very high-energy – because I prefer to leave on a high note with people wanting more.
-Also, while this Zoom experience is much different than most, I’m also mindful of not wanting people to ever feel fatigued.
+75 minutes is the maximum time – unless the group is very high-energy – because I prefer to leave your guests on high note wanting more.

 Do you have a video to show me what this is like?